 Who Qualifies as a "Key Person"?

 Not every employee needs coverage.
 Key Person Insurance is designed for individuals whose absence would seriously harm operations or profitability.
-These often include founders, senior executives like CEOs or CFOs, star salespeople, or highly specialized experts such as engineers or scientists.
+These typically include founders, senior executives like CEOs or CFOs, top salespeople, or highly specialized experts like engineers or scientists with proprietary knowledge.

-The guiding question is simple: if this person were suddenly gone, would the business struggle to survive without major disruption?
-If the answer is yes, they are likely a key person.
+The guiding question is straightforward: if this person were suddenly gone, would the business struggle to survive or lose significant revenue without a major disruption?
+If yes, they are likely a key person.

 Types of Key Person Insurance